 ^{} All credits are reflected as semester credits.
-Prerequisite courses must be passed with a grade of "C" or better and taken at a regionally accredited institution.
-Courses taken at an institution accredited by an agency recognized by the United States Department of Education (ED) or the Council for Higher Education Accreditation (CHEA) will be accepted.
+Prerequisite courses must be passed with a grade of "C" or better and taken at an institution accredited by an agency recognized by the United States Department of Education (ED) or the Council for Higher Education Accreditation (CHEA) will be accepted.
 Foreign transcripts must be evaluated by a current member of the National Association of Credential Evaluation Services, Inc. (NACES).